City of Davis, CA

 Non-Resident CCW Application Process

-- (2) not otherwise prohibited from possessing firearms under federal or California law.
+- Are not prohibited from possessing, receiving, owning, or purchasing a firearm under federal or California law; and

-The following are commonly asked questions and next steps required to procure a CCW for out-of-state applicants, under the direction of the California Department of Justice Division of Law Enforcement.
+The following are commonly asked questions and next steps required to apply for a CCW license as a non-resident under current California law and Department of Justice guidance.

 Identification Requirements